 Safe drinking water and reliable energy are basic needs for success.
 One of the first steps is to educate and help small farmers to create sustainable food sources.
 In this respect, increased crop yield efficiency, irrigation and food processing are some of the elements that can make the difference.
 Once this has been achieved, the next step could be to provide small farmers with access to new urban markets through a cooperative.
 This gives them the opportunity to bundle their crops or products and thus create more value within the supply chain.
 In addition, distribution to surrounding urban cities will significantly reduce hunger as well as dependency on major cities and external aid.
 Collaborating with other rural and urban areas will also ensure inclusive development and shared prosperity.

 Ultimately there is another aspect that we must bear in mind when dealing with the growing population and climate change, and that is the pressure on natural resources.
 Since most smallholder farmers can barely make ends meet, that is often the last thing on their minds, but it is essential for the longevity of their livelihoods.
 Attention and respect for natural resources in rural areas themselves will discourage young people from going to urban cities to find job opportunities.
 In the end, the balance between natural resources and the creation of new opportunities are the key to success.

 Our vision on the importance of creating sustainable food resources in BOP communities is precisely why we started setting op NEXUS Centers.
 Today, we have successfully demonstrated that it is possible to create value in Madagascar’s sustainable fishing industry.
 Find out more by reading the article in The Guardian.

-All in all our aim is to have impact on rural development, urban food sources, conservation and climate change adaptation.
+In conclusion, our goal is to have an impact on rural development, sustainable food, water and energy as well as conservation and climate change.